 With the ruling in Groh v.
 Groh, the courts have provided clarity at long last as to the legality of irreconcilable differences in NJ civil union dissolution cases.
 Same-sex marriage is now legal in New Jersey, but thousands of couples in the state remain in civil unions.
 Now these couples can have the same assurance that if they make the decision to end their relationship, the more readily available option of “no fault” dissolution is equally available to them.

 Are you in a civil union and have questions about your options in filing for a dissolution?
-Please contact us to schedule your free one-hour attorney consultation.
+Please contact us to schedule your initial attorney consultation.